Steeplejacks

 Even though the trade has evolved, the name has endured.
 Today, “steeplejack” still carries strong heritage value, especially in the UK, and is often used alongside more modern phrases such as rope access technician, work at height specialist or high-level maintenance contractor.

-Are Steeplejacks Still Relevant Today?
+Are Steeplejack Services Still Relevant Today?

 - industrial maintenance